009Kings/Spellsword/README.md

 ##### The Execution:
 **Friday** was spent on filtering and accomodating for the enevitable exceptions to the overall logic of spells (__WARLOCKS WHY!?__).
 Add a little Readme spice up and some headbutting aginst UTF 8 and you've got a solid Friday.

+**The Final Weekend** was all about refactoring code, figuring out Tachyons, and realising how much I can get done when I'm not sick.

 ## It's Not Safe to Go Alone, Take this

 #### Technologies used: